LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part5.md

 ## Presenting the result

 The output of `read_digits` is three 9&times;9 matrices: grid, centres and probabilities.
-The grid has the numbers, the centres has the co-ordinates of the centres of the bounding box in the warped image, and the probabilities has the maximum probability which are zero if no prediction was made.
+The grid has the numbers, the centres has the co-ordinates of the centres of the bounding boxes in the warped image, and the probabilities has the maximum probability.
+The latter are zero if no prediction was made.

 Drawing text over the original numbers is easy if we use Plots.jl.
 We will need the `perspective_transform` function from [part 3][digit_extraction] to unwarp the centres back to their positions in the original image.
 {% highlight julia %}